 27. Targeted keywords.
 Google is on a rage against some majorly targeted keywords appearing most frequently on spam sites.

 28. Bad reputation Domain.
-You may have unknowingly bought a domain with a very bad history, and that could be the reason of the majority of your problems when you are trying to build a new site.
+You may have unknowingly bought a domain with a very bad history, and that could be the reason for the majority of your problems when you are trying to build a new site.
 Rather than throwing all your money into this website, you could actually try to get a new domain and cut down on the losses.

 29. Content theft.
 Although you haven’t stolen the content, someone else may have stolen yours.
-This could cause trouble since getting others remove the content from their site could involve filing DMCA notices and other formalities.
+This could cause trouble since getting others to remove the content from their site could involve filing DMCA notices and other formalities.
 You could go to Google Webmasters tools and request for the content page to be removed.

 30. Prominent ads.
 Advertising is fine but only to a certain extent.
-Your content page should never be dominated by an advertisement or play as a cover up for an article or a blog.
+Your content page should never be dominated by an advertisement or play as a cover-up for an article or a blog.

 In addition to what has been mentioned here, there are a lot of reasons why your website has been or could be penalized.
 The list is, as far as I believe, very exhaustive.
 The main thing that an internet marketer needs to understand, is that real success lies in efficient and effective content marketing.
 After which, all the other major factors come in.
 Also, always keep in mind that the only way to avoid the penalty is being pre-emptive.
 Stay updated with all the happenings of the industry and work accordingly.
 Give true value to your target audience.

 July 02, 2021